db-puzzle/maintenance-OS/docs/Optimization/1-production-planning-index-n+1-analysis.md

 Beyond the production planning page, implementing `chaperone()` across all identified models will benefit:

-1. **BOM Management Pages**: Significant improvement when displaying nested BOM structures
+1. **BOM Management Pages**: Significant improvement when iterating through child BOM items
-2. **Work Order Management**: Better performance when showing related work orders
+2. **Work Order Management**: Better performance when displaying lists of related work orders
-3. **Asset Hierarchy Views**: Faster loading of plant → area → sector → asset relationships
+3. **Asset Hierarchy Views**: Faster loading when displaying all areas in a plant, all sectors in an area, etc.
-4. **Role Management**: Improved performance in permission inheritance checks
+4. **Role Management**: Improved performance when checking child roles
-5. **Manufacturing Execution**: Faster step dependency validation during production
+5. **Manufacturing Execution**: Faster loading when showing dependent steps

 The chaperone method is particularly valuable because it:
-- Prevents N+1 queries automatically without code changes in controllers
+- Prevents N+1 queries automatically when iterating through HasMany/MorphMany collections
 - Works transparently with existing eager loading
 - Has zero performance overhead when relationships are already loaded
-- Future-proofs the application against N+1 issues
+- Future-proofs the application against N+1 issues in collection iterations
+- Only applies to HasMany and MorphMany relationships, not BelongsTo

 ## Conclusion